 It should be stressed that these ratios are valid {\em only} within the SM.
 It should also be noted that the only relevant CKM parameter in these $\vcb$-independent ratios is the UT angle $\beta$ and this is the reason why we need the mixing induced CP-asymmetry $S_{\psi K_S}$ to obtain predictions for $\kpn$ and $\klpn$.
 While $\gamma$ also enters these expressions, its impact on final results is practically irrelevant.
-This is still another advantage of this strategy over global fits in addition to the independence of $\vcb$ because while $\beta$ is already rather precisely known, this is not the case for $\gamma$ \cite{LHCb:2021dcr}: \be \boxed{\beta=(22.2\pm 0.7)^\circ, \qquad \gamma = (63.8^{+3.5}_{-3.7})^\circ \,.} \ee Here the value for $\gamma$ is the most recent one from the LHCb which updates the one in \cite{LHCb:2021dcr} $(65.4^{+3.8}_{-4.2})^\circ \,.} \ee However, as we will see below our strategy will allow the determination of $\gamma$ that is significantly more precise than this one and in full agreement with the LHCb value above.
+This is still another advantage of this strategy over global fits in addition to the independence of $\vcb$ because while $\beta$ is already rather precisely known, this is not the case for $\gamma$: \be \boxed{\beta=(22.2\pm 0.7)^\circ, \qquad \gamma = (63.8^{+3.5}_{-3.7})^\circ \,.} \ee Here the value for $\gamma$ is the most recent one from the LHCb which updates the one in \cite{LHCb:2021dcr} $(65.4^{+3.8}_{-4.2})^\circ$.
+However, as we will see below our strategy will allow the determination of $\gamma$ that is significantly more precise than this one and in full agreement with the LHCb value above.

-Yet, even if in the coming years the determination of $\gamma$ by the LHCb and Belle II collaboratios will be significantly improved and this will certainly have an impact on global fits, this will have practically no impact on the true SM predictions for the three ratios listed above.
+Yet, even if in the coming years the determination of $\gamma$ by the LHCb and Belle II collaboratios will be significantly improved and this will certainly have an impact on global fits, this will have practically no impact on the SM predictions for the four ratios listed above.
 On the other hand the improvement on the measurement of $\beta$ will play more important role for $R_{11}$ and $R_{12}$ and thereby also for $\kpn$ and $\klpn$ decreasing the uncertainty in the SM predictions for both decays.